noir-lang/noir/docs/docs/aztec/concepts/wallets/architecture.md

 The PXE also communicates with an **Aztec Node** for retrieving public information or broadcasting transactions.
 Note that the PXE requires a local database for keeping private state, and is also expected to be continuously syncing new blocks for trial-decryption of user notes.

-Additionally, a wallet must be able to handle one or more [account contract implementations](../accounts/index.md#account-contracts-and-wallets).
+Additionally, a wallet must be able to handle one or more account contract implementation.
 When a user creates a new account, the account is represented on-chain by an account contract.
 The wallet is responsible for deploying and interacting with this contract.
 A wallet may support multiple flavours of accounts, such as an account that uses ECDSA signatures, or one that relies on WebAuthn, or one that requires multi-factor authentication.
 For a user, the choice of what account implementation to use is then determined by the wallet they interact with.

 In code, this translates to a wallet implementing an **AccountInterface** interface that defines [how to create an _execution request_ out of an array of _function calls_](./index.md#transaction-lifecycle) for the specific implementation of an account contract and [how to generate an _auth witness_](./index.md#authorizing-actions) for authorizing actions on behalf of the user.
 Think of this interface as the Javascript counterpart of an account contract, or the piece of code that knows how to format a transaction and authenticate an action based on the rules defined by the user's account contract implementation.